matthias-mayr/skiros2_pyrobosim_lib/docs/0_Start.md

 SkiROS2 uses behavior trees to combine skills to more complex ones.
 You can find the following snippets in `src/skiros2_pyrobosim_lib/pyrobosim_compound_skills.py`.

-Let's take a look at the `Navigate` skill description:
+Let's take a look at a simplified `Navigate` skill description:
 ```python
 class Navigate(SkillDescription):
     def createDescription(self):